Your guide to the energy price guarantee and equivalent business support

 Tenants may be willing to pay more with one packaged payment to ensure they have some certainty in their monthly expenditures.

 You can help your landlords ensure they're appropriately balancing the costs that they're expected to pay with the money that they earn.
 There are providers out there who will fix the price for electricity - although those are now few and far between.

 Is now the right time to make energy improvements?

 Energy efficiency is already high on the government's agenda, with its Net Zero by 2050 target and the recent announcement of its strategy to move away from carbon-based forms of energy production, towards heat pumps and other solutions.

 Proposals to increase minimum energy efficiency standards mean that landlords will need to invest to increase their Energy Performance Certificate ratings to minimum rating of C on all new and existing tenancies by 2028.

-Taking a step by step approach will spread the cost of making these improvements, and ensure your landlord saves money during the void period.
+Taking a step by step approach will spread the cost of making these improvements.

 This can also help avoid receiving bill estimates which assume the property is occupied and therefore more energy is being consumed.

 Want the latest lettings new delivered straight to your inbox every week?
 Sign up to our mailing list and stay up to date.